SoufianeAatab/soufianeaatab.github.io/_posts/2025-05-19-cloud-computing-pharmaceutical.md

 * **Managed Services:** Cloud platforms often provide managed services that simplify the deployment and management of FL workflows, making it easier for healthcare organizations to participate.
 * **Secure Communication:** Cloud infrastructure provides secure channels for the exchange of model updates between the local clients and the central server.

+As highlighted in recent research on privacy preservation for federated learning in healthcare [1], the combination of these technologies is critical for advancing AI responsibly in this sensitive domain.

 ## Why This Synergy Matters for Healthcare

 The combination of FL and cloud computing offers a compelling solution for advancing AI in healthcare responsibly: